navnit0707/Codepad-master-PWA-application/Readme.md

   - it can forward the request to the network
   - it can synthesize a response
   - any mixed algorithm is possible

+## all the native build version of different OS is kept inside native apks folder

+### available apks for os

+- IOS
+- ANDROID
+- WINDOWS
+- META